The University of North Carolina at Pembroke

 Our team provides the support necessary for positive growth across a diverse range of clinical specialties.
 With consultation and supervision as the pillars of our training program, interns benefit from weekly individual and group supervision in addition to our “open door” policy that encourages consultation with senior staff in real time.

-Applications are accepted and reviewed beginning February 15th for the upcoming academic year.
+Applications are accepted and reviewed mid semester each term during the academic year.
 While a two-semester placement is preferred, interns may request a one-semester placement at CAPS.
-Applications for spring vacancies are accepted and reviewed beginning September 15th of the fall semester.
 Internships are competitive and fill quickly.
 Positions are open until filled, thus late applicants are welcome to inquire about availability.

 Site requirements are listed below.
 If our requirements exceed those of a particular degree program, students and their programs must agree to meet the site requirements.
 In cases where site requirements are less than the program requirements, the site will make every effort to meet the higher requirements and embrace students from those programs.